 One of the ways that the commercial egg producer obtains the maximum amount of eggs throughout the breeding season is by providing extra ‘daylight’ to his birds during the winter months.

-This is normally achieved by electric lighting, which stimulates hens into carrying on laying at a time when their egg production would naturally fall or cease altogether – this fact can also be used to great advantage when attempting to bring breeding stock into lay in order to achieve early spring-hatched chicks.
+This is normally achieved by electric lighting, which stimulates hens into carrying on laying at a time when their egg production would naturally fall or cease altogether.
+This fact can also be used to great advantage when bringing breeding stock into lay to achieve early spring-hatched chicks.

 There are products on the market.
 Alternatively, try rigging up some simple form of low-energy lighting activated by a timer either in the circuit or at the plug point but remember that, although lighting need not be elaborate, if it is thought necessary or desirable to supply power via an extension from your own home, installation should only be carried out by a professional electrician – rainwater and electricity do not mix!